Manoo-hao/project/data/README.md

 combined table of isolates.txt, and strains.txt and was also created manually. samples.txt is not used for building a relational database.

+##Classes

+models, and testclass are versions of a python class used as an intermediate between a CGI script and the SQL database.
+All versions in this folder are limited in their functionality.
+Even though models2.py allegedly works, I could not incorporate it into the pipeline successfully.

 ##Other files

 msscript and testfile are files that were created by Dr Martin and